aryan008/team_lift_sprint/README.md

 13. View and purchase whats on sale
 14. Have a FAQ section where I can get in touch with the company regarding shipping/delivery, etc.
 15. See if I have any shipping costs
+16. See any product reviews and enter one myself
+17. Read any articles regarding fitness

 ## Returning and Frequent Visitor Goals